Luis Guzman

 Childhood, Youth, Family

-Luis was born in the summer of 1956 to hospital worker Rosa Guzman from the small town of Cayey in Puerto Rico.
-In one interview, the actor said that his mother "15 minutes after giving birth" packed up and flew to New York with her newborn.
+Luis was born in summer 1956 to hospital worker Rosa Guzman from the small town of Cayey in Puerto Rico.
+In one interview, the actor said his mother "15 minutes after giving birth" packed up and flew to New York with her newborn.

 In New York, Rosa met a TV repairman, Benjamin Cardona, who soon became Luis's stepfather.
-The childhood and teenage years of the future actor were spent in the west of Lower Manhattan, in the Greenwich Village area.
+The future actor's childhood and teen years were spent in western Lower Manhattan, in the Greenwich Village area.
 It was there that the beatnik movement emerged in the late 50s.

 Luis Guzman as a child